upenndigitalscholarship/style-guide/docs/training.md

 - JS is our preferred scripting language for projects.

 ## Python
-- Python numerical calculations, data analytics, databases, spatial analysis
+- Python numerical calculations, data analytics, databases, spatial analysis, web scraping
+- We have/can have Python installed on our computers.
+We can also create notebooks (.ipynb) to share step-by-step iterative lessons, projects, and code examples.
+- We can share notebooks, and optionally make them easily accessible by using tools like [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/index.html) distribution that eliminate a need for account creation, install, or individual configuration.

 ## R

 ## Skills